yieldi-labs/docs/README.md

 # Summary

-Hodly - a yield-collecting service for the Eigenlayer Ecosystem is outlined.
+YIELDI - a yield-collecting service for the Eigenlayer Ecosystem is outlined.
 The following are the discrete components:

 1) AVS: Support yield streaming via an Axelar-like General Message Parsing Gateway Contract
 2) AVS: Maintain an IBC channel to THORChain
 3) AVS: Conduct a Liquidity Auction with incentives to correctly price and build liquidity for the yield token
-4) Hodly: Deploy AVS pools and process inbound yield swaps to native ETH
+4) YIELDI: Deploy AVS pools and process inbound yield swaps to native ETH
 5) THORChain: Support Yield Accounts and allow users to query balances, claim and set auto-stream